 December 1, 2015 — Tether issues 500,000 USDT, bringing the total supply to 950,000.
 (The price of bitcoin has remained stable throughout most of 2015, but climbs from $250 in October to about $460 in December.)

-June 2, 2016 — The U.S. Commodity Futures Trading Commission (CFTC) fines Bitfinex $75,000 for offering illegal off-exchange financed retail commodity transactions in bitcoin and other cryptocurrencies and for failing to register as a Futures Commission Merchant as required by the Commodity Exchange Act.
-In response, Bitfinex moves its crypto funds from an omnibus account to multisig wallets protected by BitGo.
+June 2, 2016 — The U.S. Commodity Futures Trading Commission fines Bitfinex $75,000 for offering illegal off-exchange financed retail commodity transactions in bitcoin and other cryptocurrencies and for failing to register as a futures commission merchant as required by the Commodity Exchange Act.
+In response, Bitfinex moves its crypto funds from an omnibus account to multisignature wallets protected by BitGo.

-August 2, 2016 —Bitfinex claims it has been hacked again, when 119,756 BTC, worth about $72 million, vanish.
+August 2, 2016 —Bitfinex claims it has been hacked again when 119,756 BTC, worth $72 million at the time, vanish.
 This is one of the largest hacks in bitcoin’s history, second only to Mt.
-Gox.
+Gox, a Tokyo exchange that lost 650,000 BTC in 2014.
 Bitfinex never reveals the full details of the breach.
 (Chapter 8 of David Gerard’s book “Attack of the 50-Foot Blockchain” offers an in-depth explanation of the hack.)

 August 6, 2016 — Bitfinex is unable to absorb the losses of the hack.
-The exchange announces a 36% haircut for almost all of its customers.
+The exchange announces a 36% haircut across the board for its customers.
 It even takes funds from those who were not holding any bitcoin at the time of the hack.
-In return, customers receive an I.O.U. in the form of BFX tokens, initially valued at $1 each.
+In return, customers receive an I.O.U. in the form of BFX tokens, valued at $1 each.

-August 10, 2016 — Bitfinex resumes trading and withdrawals on its platform after having been shut down for a week after the heist.
-Meanwhile, Bitfinex Community Director Zane Tacket announces on Reddit (archive) that the exchange is offering a bounty of 5% (worth up to $3.6 million) for any information leading to the recovery of the stolen funds.
+August 10, 2016 — After having been shut down for a week after the heist, Bitfinex resumes trading and withdrawals on its platform.
+Meanwhile, Zane Tacket, the exchange’s community director, announces on Reddit (archive) that Bitfinex is offering a bounty of 5% (worth up to $3.6 million) for any information leading to the recovery of the stolen funds.

-August 17, 2016 — Bitfinex announces it is engaging Ledger Labs, the blockchain forensic firm founded by Ethereum creator Vitalik Buterin, to investigate its recent breach.
-Bitfinex hires Ledger to do a computer security audit, but leads customers into believing that Ledger is going to perform a financial audit as well.
+August 17, 2016 — Bitfinex announces it is engaging Ledger Labs, a blockchain forensic firm founded by Ethereum creator Vitalik Buterin, to investigate its recent breach.
+Bitfinex hires Ledger to do a computer security audit, but leads customers into believing that Ledger is also going to perform a financial audit.
 A financial audit is key to knowing whether Bitfinex was even solvent at the time of the hack.

 October 12, 2016 — Bitfinex tries to reach out to the hacker.
 In a blog post (archive), titled “Message to the individual responsible for the Bitfinex security incident of August 2, 2016,” the firm writes: “We would like to have the opportunity to securely communicate with you.
 It might be possible to reach a mutually agreeable arrangement in exchange for an enormous bug bounty.”

-October 13, 2016 — Bitfinex announces (archive) that its largest BFX token holders have agreed to exchange over 20 million BFX tokens for equity shares of iFinex.
+October 13, 2016 — Bitfinex announces (archive) that its largest BFX token holders have agreed to exchange over 20 million BFX tokens for equity shares of iFinex, the exchange’s parent company.
 Many Bitfinex customers accept the offer, having already watched BFX tokens drop far below $1.
 One Redditor even reported the price dropping to $0.30.

 As a way to incentivize BFX holders to convert, Bitfinex creates yet another new token: a tradable Recovery Rights Token (RRT).
 According to the exchange, if any of the stolen bitcoins are recovered, any excess of funds after all BFX tokens have been redeemed will be distributed to RRT token holders.